-We wish an engaging reading to our audience across all strata of the society and look forward to their suggestions and feedback at covidnewsletter@vigyanprasar.gov.in.
+We wish an engaging reading to our audiences across all strata of the society and look forward to their suggestions and feedback at covidnewsletter@vigyanprasar.gov.in.
 Additionally, feedback questionnaires have been included, and a link has been provided for submission.
-This, in turn, will help our readers in finding desired and more relevant compiled information.
+This, in turn, would help our readers in finding desired and more relevant compiled information in subsequent editions.